Miracle-cl/TextClassification/README.md

 # TextClassification
-Implement text classification by Pytorch
+Implement text classification by Pytorch with Multi-GPU